 The Council has adopted IFRS 9, Financial Instruments, for the first time in 2018/19 as a modified retrospective adjustment.
-Provision for expected credit losses is included in the surplus/deficit for the year for 2018/19 (2017/18 the provision for bad debts was included in total expenditure).
+Provision for bad debts is included in the surplus/deficit for the year for 2018/19 (2017/18 included in total expenditure).